rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 associations.

 **CLARIFICATION**
-A section can not end inside of an associated container.
+A section can not end inside of an associated container node.

-If a given section would be defined to end inside of an associated container, then that container would have one or more subsequent descendant nodes, which are then defined to be unrelated to that section.
+If a given section would be defined to end inside of an associated container, then that container could have one or more subsequent descendant nodes, which are then defined to be unrelated to that section.
 Consequently, such an attempt is going to be in conflict with the afore mentioned implicit associations.